Rent to buy

 Rent to buy schemes in South Australia

 Only the South Australian Housing Authority (SAHA) is legally able to offer rent-to-buy terms for residential housing.
+Currently there are no rent-to-buy programs available through SAHA.

 If you are looking at an arrangement with someone other than SAHA, it is likely that the contract is not legally binding in South Australia.